 But bees don't have to live under these conditions, and beekeepers don't need to adopt them in order to succeed.
 In Scotland, Willie Robson has become one of the country's most productive beekeepers, using natural methods to breed and raise his insects.
 Rather than breeding bees for docility, he encourages natural selection that boosts bees' immunity.

 Featuring stunning photography, THE STRANGE DISAPPEARANCE OF THE BEES takes us right into beehives and onto plants along with the pollinators.
-It also surveys the science through conversations with top researchers such as entomologist May Berenbaum of the University of Illinois at Urbana-Champaign, and biologist Paul Ehrlich of Stanford's Center for Conservation Biology.
+It also surveys the science through conversations with top researchers such as entomologists Dennis vanEngelsdorp of the University of Maryland, and May Berenbaum of the University of Illinois at Urbana-Champaign, as well as biologist Paul Ehrlich of Stanford's Center for Conservation Biology.

 There may be no easy answers as to why bee colonies are collapsing, but this documentary makes a convincing case that the current industrial agricultural model may to blame—killing off the very pollinators that it requires in order to survive.
 As Ehrlich puts it, bees have the task of keeping the world alive.
 If they go in sufficient numbers, we may well follow.